 Remember: the best CTA is simple, straightforward, and relevant to what the person came to the landing page for.

 There are hundreds of ways to increase conversion rates, but consider the tips listed above as the foundation.
 Conversion rates are necessary.
 Don’t disregard their importance and the hints that they give.
-Once you figure out what is stopping people from converting, you can work towards bettering your business and improving your conversion rates today.
+Once you figure out what is stopping people from converting, you can work towards bettering your business and improving those conversion rates today.